top of page

 Two Types of Handles Directions:

 Let’s begin our handles.
-Each Marie and Emmaline are making slightly different handles.
-Emmaline is making a quilted handle from two strips of her coordinating handle colors whereas Marie is using 3 coordinating fabric strips as well as 3 strips of her contrasting fabric to braid a lovely handle that is very sturdy and practical.
+There are 2 slightly different handles.
+The first is a quilted handle from two strips of coordinating handle colors whereas the other uses 3 coordinating fabric strips as well as 3 strips of contrasting fabric to braid a lovely handle that is very sturdy and practical.

-Let’s begin with the easy and more traditional quilted handle that Emmaline made for her basket.
+Let’s begin with the easy and more traditional quilted handle.

 It’s time to quilt the handle together.
 We began by sewing a seam down the center of the strips.
 We then quilted down the center of each side and finally the very edge of the strips.
 A total of 5 quilting lines for the handle.